The Championship Manager Years

 The series vast database has been used a tool for real life football clubs to scout players.
 In 2008, Everton signed an official deal to use the Football Manager database to search for prospective players and staff.
 Former Cardiff City boss Ole Gunner Solskjaer has also claimed to have used the game to prepare himself for a managerial career.
 In 2012, Azerbaijan student Vugar Huseynzade was even given the role of FC Baku's reserve team manager on the basis of his success in the game, reportedly beating out former French player Jean-Pierre Pain for the job.

-Football Manager has become notorious for its addictiveness, with many players dream of taking lower league teams to Champions League glory consuming hundreds of hours of playtime.
+Football Manager has become notorious for its addictiveness, with many players dreaming of taking lower league teams to Champions League glory, consuming hundreds of hours of playtime.
 In the UK, the series has also been cited in 35 divorce cases since 2004.
 More involved players have been known to wear suits during cup final, and give team talks to inanimate objects at half time.